|Course Length:||3 Years Full-Time|

 |Location:||Edge Hill University|

-- Explore a variety of issues surrounding early childhood in contemporary societies and gain a sociological perspective on how society works and changes;
+- Gain a sociological perspective on how society works and changes;

 - Develop expertise in two subject areas, enhance your employability and participate in UK and European field trips.